abhishek-kumar-code/Redfish_Public/Specification.md

 Link: </redfish/v1/JsonSchemas/ManagerAccount.v1_0_2.json>; rel=describedby
 ```

-* The first Link Header is an example of a hyperlink that comes from the resource.
+* The first `Link` header is an example of a hyperlink that comes from the resource.
 It describes hyperlinks within the resource.
 This type of header is outside the scope of this specification.
-* The second Link Header is an example of an Annotation Link Header as it references the JSON Schema that describes the annotation and does not have `rel=describedby`.
+* The second `Link` header is an example of an Annotation `Link` header as it references the JSON Schema that describes the annotation and does not have `rel=describedby`.
 This example references the public copy of the annotation on the DMTF's Redfish Schema repository.
-* The third Link Header is an example for the JSON Schema that describes the actual resource.
+* The third `Link` header is an example for the JSON Schema that describes the actual resource.
-* Note that the URL can reference an unversioned JSON Schema (since the `@odata.type` in the resource indicates the appropriate version) or reference the versioned JSON Schema (which according to previous normative statements would need to match the version specified in the `@odata.typ`e property of the resource).
+    * Note that the URL can reference an unversioned JSON Schema (since the `@odata.type` in the resource indicates the appropriate version) or reference the versioned JSON Schema (which according to previous normative statements would need to match the version specified in the `@odata.type` property of the resource).

-A Link Header containing `rel=describedby` shall be returned on GET and HEAD requests.
+A `Link` header containing `rel=describedby` shall be returned on GET and HEAD requests.
 If the referenced JSON Schema is a versioned schema, it shall match the version contained in the value of the `@odata.type` property returned in this resource.

-A Link Header satisfying annotations should be returned on GET and HEAD requests.
+A `Link` header satisfying annotations should be returned on GET and HEAD requests.

 ### Status codes

+Mike to revisit.

 HTTP defines status codes that services can return in response messages.

-To provide the client more meaningful and deterministic error semantics, the response body contains an [extended error resource](#error-responses) when the HTTP status code indicates a failure.
+To provide the client more meaningful and deterministic error semantics, the response body may contain an [extended error response](#error-responses) when the HTTP status code indicates a failure.

 * Services should return the extended error resource as described in this specification in the response body when the service returns the HTTP [400](#status-400) or greater status code.
-Services may return the extended error resource, as described in this specification, in the response body when other status codes are returned for those codes and operations that allow a response body.
+* Services may use [Extended property information](#extended-property-information) for other responses.
 * Extended error messages shall not provide privileged information when authentication failures occur.

 NOTE: Refer to the [Security](#security-details) clause for security implications of extended errors.